sagemath/sagewiki_to_gh-2022-10-10/days27.md

 LOCATION: Seattle

+LODGING: Everybody will be staying at the "UWMC Collegiana Hospitality House", where I have reserved 12 big rooms.

 FUNDING: If you're interested in attending, there may be funding for you.
 Email wstein@gmail.com.

 TICKETS FAQ: [[/faq|Look here.]]